 Some may falsely look at PHP treatment as a negative thing, a sign of weakness for going ‘too slow’.
 This couldn’t be further from the truth and shouldn’t discourage anyone from getting help.
 Partial hospitalization programs should also not be rushed as the person will not receive effective treatment that way.
 PHP treatment is a recommended choice for those who have experienced intense addiction or overdose in the past.

 PHP treatment is also paired with other services that aren’t completely associated with medical/psychiatric care.
 This is to ensure that a person can smoothly and effectively transition into their life.
 The first few weeks of life after treatment can be a vulnerable and shaky situation.
 This is why PHP and IOP treatment are both great options for keeping treatment going.
 Both of these are essential to maintaining a safe and healthy transition back into life and routine.

 Behavioral Health Centers Offers Both

 At Behavioral Health Centers, we believe in comprehensive and effective treatment for you and your family.
-Our trusted rehab center offers both IOP and PHP treatment.
+Our trusted rehab center offers both mental health IOP and mental health PHP treatment.
 Transitioning back into life can be an unpredictable and sometimes unstable situation.
 However, both IOP and PHP treatment is perfect for creating a stable routine with some flexibility in the process.
 If you or a loved one is suffering from addiction (or have tried treatment in the past), both of these options may be recommended.

 Before committing to any form of treatment, it is important to speak with a specialist to ensure the right decision is made.
 At BHC, we’re happy to help you pick the best option while guiding you through the process.
 Don’t wait for your addiction to get worse, start living the life you and your loved ones deserve.
-Contact us today to learn more about our facility and outpatient programs.
+Contact us today to learn more about our mental health facility in Florida and outpatient programs.